Revision Transformers: Instructing Language Models to Change their Values: Related work

 \paragraph{External Revision.} In our work, we wish to make use of the latest results in prompt tuning without learning parameters and instead employ active prompt designing.

-As a first step, there are encouraging results in in-context learning \citep{garg_incontext,petroni2020how} indicating that adding context to the prompt can help a model learn from the given context and thus influence the inference step to a query.
+As a first step, there are encouraging results in in-context learning \cite{garg_incontext,petroni2020how} indicating that adding context to the prompt can help a model learn from the given context and thus influence the inference step to a query.
 This can be described as \textit{prompt designing}.
 To avoid a tedious manual prompt designing, we make use of information retrieval in order to automate the contextualization of the query with relevant information.
 Thereby, revising the model behavior is non-parametric.
 The model architecture is augmented with a knowledge base in which the information is stored.
 Given an input query, this approach retrieves relevant information from the knowledge base and provides context to the query.
-The contextualization can occur directly in the input \citep{rag_lewis,guu_realm} or later in hidden layers through cross-attention \citep{retro_borgeaud}.
+The contextualization can occur directly in the input \cite{rag_lewis} or later in hidden layers through cross-attention \cite{retro_borgeaud}.
 However, previous work on in-context learning with information retrieval relies on (parametrically) tuning the retrieval.
 In contrast, we avoid (end-to-end) training the retrieval.
 Furthermore, we go beyond factual knowledge revision and do not rely on large (factual) data corpora like Wikipedia.
+In contrast to these, other works focus on moral revision through in-context learning.
+Madaan~\etal~\cite{madaan-etal-2022-memory} investigate teaching a model moral values, however they assume an indefinite memory size and context length where we specifically focus on sparsity in the amount of user feedback as well as context length.
+Both of which depict more realistic settings.
+Similarly, Jin~\etal~\cite{jin2022ruleBased} try to extract general rules about morality and when to break those.
+This approach, however, does not allow for human-in-the-loop revision and particularly lacks the possibility of flexible personalization to the individual which is a vital component for real-world deployment.